mathetos/synced-pattern-popups/README.md

 ## Support

-For issues or questions, please check the plugin documentation or contact support.
+For issues, questions, or contributions, please use the GitHub Issues page.